 What’s next for MPC?

 MPC has quickly become the standard for securing digital assets.
-Major financial institutions – including Celsius (biggest US crypto lending desk), Revolut (Europe’s largest neobank), and Liquid (Asia’s top crypto exchange) – have announced their transition to MPC.
+Major financial institutions – including Celsius (biggest US crypto lending desk), and Revolut (Europe’s largest neobank) – have announced their transition to MPC.
 But in 2021, MPC is only one part of the equation for digital asset security.

 As we’ve seen over the years, the best defense against cybercriminals is a multilayered one that can provide redundancy in the event that one of the security controls fails.
 That’s why today’s institutions require a security system that layers MPC alongside numerous other software and hardware defenses to make breaking in highly expensive and nearly impossible.